 Bobby Orr is a former, professional ice hockey player who is acknowledged as one of the best players of the game.
 Located in his hometown, The Bobby Orr Hall of Fame is an interactive hockey museum with a wide variety of photos, memorabilia and artifacts about Bobby Orr.
 Exhibits include Orr’s NHL rings, a number of his trophies and awards, some of the jerseys he played in, a pictorial history of his career and a number of interactive games and activities related to hockey.
 The Bobby Orr Hall of Fame also hosts exhibits about other exceptional athletes with ties to Parry Sound.

 The Gift Shop is located in the Lobby and features a unique line of souvenirs from both the Bobby Orr Hall of Fame and the Festival Performance Hall.

-For almost four weeks each summer beginning in mid-July, Parry Sound comes to life with the music and special events of the Festival of the Sound established in 1979.
+For three weeks each summer beginning in mid-July, Parry Sound comes to life with the music and special events of the Festival of the Sound established in 1979.
 Winner of the Lieutenant Governor's Award for the Arts, the Festival of the Sound is one of Canada's most exciting and creative summer music festivals.
 As well as hearing several daily and evening concerts featuring Canada's finest classical musicians, Festival-goers can choose from sunset cruises on the Island Queen, free family concerts and special events.
 Each season brings something new, with the opportunity to mix and mingle with the musicians on a personal level.

 This annual event features almost 100 local and Canadian artisans.
 It offers the opportunity to meet the creators in person as they present their handcrafted products.
 From clothing to jewelry, wooden creations to paintings, and everything in between, you will find it during this annual event.